 What Is A SAFE Agreement?

-Startups employ SAFE agreements, also known as simple agreements for future equity, and SAFE notes, which are legal instruments that are comparable to warrants, to secure pre-seed funding capital.
+Startups utilize SAFE agreements, also known as simple agreements for future equity, and SAFE notes, legal instruments comparable to warrants, to secure pre-seed funding capital.
 They serve as a substitute for convertible notes.
 The startup’s and investor’s relationship with regard to equity rights for triggering liquidity events is established by the terms and conditions of SAFE agreements.

 How do the SAFE Agreements function?

 It’s difficult to assess the worth of a startup in its early stages.
 This issue is addressed via SAFE agreements.
 They allow you to postpone valuation to a later date while simultaneously investing or raising seed capital for the business.

 As the company grows, it will very certainly raise more capital and hence increase in value.
 This is the outcome that investors seek.
 When new investors perform pricing rounds in the future, the SAFE agreement turns to company shares.